-Budget holders receive and review their reports comparing the amount committed/spent against their budgets.
+Budget holders receive and review their monthly reports comparing the amount committed/spent against their budgets.

 The budget monitoring report is presented regularly (at least six times a year) to the Finance Committee/Governing Body.
-The full termly report includes explanatory notes, details of budget movements, estimated outturn at the end of the financial year and any remedial action taken/required, or items requiring further discussion/approval and the alternate half term a summary is presented.
-Cost centre prints and brief report are sent following every monthly reconciliation.
+The report includes explanatory notes, details of budget movements, estimated outturn at the end of the financial year and any remedial action taken/required, or items requiring further discussion/approval.